srikat/bricksextras/readme.txt

 * [Dynamic Tags] - Now supports being used inside AJAX added content (ex.: when using inside content dynamically added using WP Grid Builder's filters).
 * [Star Rating] - Now allows for any number of total stars.
 * [Slide Menu] - Now allows for elements being inside, either above/below the menu items.
-* [Table of contents] - Added ability to have "closed on page load".
+* [Table of Contents] - Added ability to have "closed on page load".
 * [Burger Trigger] - Better default CSS to prevent bottom gap if changing the display setting.
 * [Fluent Form] - Fixed issue with dynamic data for Form ID not displaying form correctly.
 * [Fluent Form] - Fixed CSS specificity issues where styles added via class were being overridden by defaults.